 Tested positive: 1992

 The pains in Beth Hastie’s abdomen began in the spring of 1998.
 “I asked my partner, who is a nurse, ‘What’s over here?’ and pointed to my right side.
 She felt around and said, ‘Your liver.’
 I made a doctor’s appointment right away.”

 Hastie’s doc used ultrasound to diagnose her with “fatty infiltration coupled with hepatic inflammation.”
-Blood tests showed that the levels of two liver enzymes, ALT and AST, markers of liver damage, were high (see “Organ Grinder,”).
+Blood tests showed that the levels of two liver enzymes, ALT and AST, markers of liver damage, were high (see “Organ Grinders”).
 Her serum cholesterol and triglyceride levels had also skyrocketed.
 “The doctor told me these were side effects from the Viracept [in her old combo], along with the edema,” lower-leg swelling that had begun a few weeks after starting the combo.
 “I was having pains in my legs and feet.
 I was also spotting between periods and had chronic diarrhea, which started after taking the combo.”